 Do Class D Amps Use Less Power than AB?

 In a way, we can say that Class D amplifiers use less power.
 They are highly efficient at turning raw AC power into watts.
-Other than that, they don’t waste unused energy.
+Apart from that, they don’t waste unused energy.

-That only means they are more energy-efficient than Class A and Class AB amplifiers.
-So, these amps don’t use power sparingly but are better than the other alternatives that are best known for wasting large amounts of energy when converting unused energy into heat.
+This means they are more energy-efficient than Class A and Class AB amplifiers.
+So, these amps don’t use power sparingly but are better than the other alternatives known for wasting large amounts of energy when converting unused energy into heat.

 How Hot is Too Hot For an Amplifier?

 We’ve seen that Class D and Class AB amplifiers can get hot.
-One thing you need to note is that none of them should get too hot.
-You should consider your amp too hot if its temperature hits above 160F (or 71.111°C).
+One thing you need to note is that neither of them should get too hot.
+You should consider your amp too hot if its temperature goes above 160F (or 71.111°C).
 In most cases, your amp may shut off to prevent further damage at this point.

-If the surface temperature of your Class AB exceeds exceed 65° C (149° F), confirm whether the room temperature exceeds the standard, 40° C (104° F) and the room is not adequately ventilated.
-If that’s the case, you can fix this issue by ensuring adequate space around the amp’s cooling.
+If the surface temperature of your Class AB amplifier exceeds 65° C (149° F), check whether the room temperature exceeds the standard, 40° C (104° F) and if the room is not adequately ventilated.
+If that’s the case, you can fix this issue by ensuring adequate space around the amp’s cooling vents.
 That alone is enough to prevent excessive heat buildup.
 You might also need to create enough space to allow air to circulate freely in the room.

-You have all the details you need to prevent the differences between Class AB and Class D amplifiers from hindering you from making informed entertainment decisions.
+You have all the details you need to understand the differences between Class AB and Class D amplifiers.
 As we’ve seen, Class D guarantees you the best possible efficiency and is lightweight but comes with a few cons.
-AB is relatively efficient and is affordable but might not serve some audiophiles.
+Class AB is relatively efficient and is affordable but might not satisfy some audiophiles.
 We trust you are ready to use these details to choose the best amplifier and transform your listening and watching experience.